Zuchillza/Zuchillza/README.md

 ### Hi there 👋
-data, social sciences, cattos and coffee
+data, social sciences, books, cattos and coffee

 🐱 + 👩🏻‍💻 + 🐱 = ❤️